rikhuijzer/blog/posts/bubble.md

 > [...]
 > The crash, which followed the London Stock Exchange's crash of September, signaled the beginning of the Great Depression.

-Although this sounds abstract, great depressions are just bad.
-People lose their income, which results in a lot of suffering.

 So, **are we going into a new great depression?**
-Nobody knows.
-I can only end with some timeless ideas from Charlie Munger and Warren Buffet.
-They have said on multiple occasions that they cannot predict when a market crash will occur.
-They only know when prices are too high and if that they just sit on their hands and wait for the next crash.
-This might take months to years, they have [patience](https://summarycollection.com/tao-of-charlie-munger/).
-This quote from Buffet in 2013 seems like a nice one to end with:

-> [The Fed] is under no pressure, none whatsoever to have to deleverage.
-> So it can pick it's time, and if you have somebody wise there [...] it can be handled.
+If you look at history, it's likely to happen in the next months to years, but, of course, nobody knows for sure.
+To quote Warren Buffet in response to massive spending by the Federal Reserve (2013):

-> But it is something that's never quite been done on this scale.
-It will be interesting to watch.
+> It will be interesting to watch.